 What do you need to open and operate a property management company in Florida?

-- Office, which is defined as a room where you can meet clients.
+The office is defined as a room where you can meet clients.
 The office should have a sign in the lobby or at the entrance so your clients will know that you have a business there.
 A lot of small real estate businesses use executive suits for that.

 Sometimes you have to be a contrarian.